Trade and export finance refers to finance and insurance products that reduce the risks that come with selling internationally, such as:

 Get finance support from government

-If you’re exporting to a high-risk country and your bank or credit insurer can’t help, you may qualify for government-backed finance or insurance from UK Export Finance (UKEF).
+If you’re exporting and your bank or credit insurer can’t help, you may qualify for government-backed finance or insurance from UK Export Finance (UKEF).

 UKEF is the UK’s export credit agency.
 It aims to make sure no viable export fails due to a lack of finance or insurance.
 It helps support exports from the UK by: